Carbone History, Family Crest & Coats of Arms

 - Antony Carbone (b.
 1927), American film and television actor

 - Nicholas R. Carbone (b.
-1937), American Democrat politician, Candidate in primary for Mayor of Hartford, Connecticut, 1979
+1937), American Democratic Party politician, Candidate in primary for Mayor of Hartford, Connecticut, 1979

 - Charles B. Carbone, American Republican politician, Candidate for New York State Assembly 38th District, 1965